-- Chapter 12 presents a summary of the resource quality objectives, the details thereof are provided in Appendix D. - Chapter 13 presents a summary of other aspects that were covered as part of the study - Chapter 14 presents details of the reports references throughout the report. - Appendix A presents the figures. - Appendix B provides an overview of the Training that took place. - Appendix C presents a summary of the River EWR site visit.
+- Chapter 12 presents a summary of the resource quality objectives, the details thereof are provided in Appendix D. - Chapter 13 presents a summary of other aspects that were covered as part of the study - Chapter 14 lists the references used throughout the report. - Appendix A presents maps and figures. - Appendix B provides an overview of the Training that took place. - Appendix C presents a summary of the River EWR site visit.
 The estuaries site visit is covered in Chapter 9.